davedittrich/field-guide-security-training-campaign/docs/Chapter01-03-FramingStrategies.md

 Some digital security trainers have used Kvinna's [integrated security facilitation approach](http://www.integratedsecuritymanual.org/sites/default/files/samplestructure_0.pdf), based on the idea that collective discussions on what security means and the practices we already take to protect ourselves are a good way to continue building our security capacity.

-This framing can be helpful in newsrooms where security needs are much broader than what is typically covered in digital security curriculum.
+This framing can be helpful in {{ target_audience_lower }}s where security needs are much broader than what is typically covered in digital security curriculum.
 The lesson plan is intended for a session lasting two to four hours.

 ## This is Awesome